 San Diego County is known nationwide for the tremendous diversity of its plants and animals and the number of species that are considered rare or endangered.
 A study in the January 1997 issue of Science magazine listed San Diego County as one of two counties in the United States that are considered “hot spots“ for containing unique and unusual species.
 San Diego County is also known for its remarkable population growth associated with military, technological and tourism industries.
 Unfortunately, the growth rate and number of unusual species was leading this region toward what former Secretary of the Interior, Bruce Babbitt, described as a "train wreck."

 Though the California Environmental Quality Act required reduction and mitigation of impacts from development projects, as development occurred, it often created small areas of open space that were disconnected from other habitat areas, and sometimes too small to support any significant populations of wildlife.
-As individual species were listed as rare and endangered by the State or Federal Government, the County, U.S. Fish and Wildlife Service, and California Department of Fish and Game (Wildlife Agencies) and property owners would scramble to determine the most appropriate way the species could be protected -- sometimes resulting in small areas of open space causing confusion and conflict with economic growth issues.
+As individual species were listed as rare and endangered by the State or Federal Government, the County, U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife (Wildlife Agencies) and property owners would scramble to determine the most appropriate way the species could be protected -- sometimes resulting in small areas of open space causing confusion and conflict with economic growth issues.
 The overall effect of the MSCP is that it provides for large, connected preserve areas that address a number of species at the habitat level rather than species by species, and area-by-area.
 This creates a more efficient and effective preserve system as well as better protection for the rare, threatened and endangered species in the region.

 Description of the Program